 Western New England University's two-year Pre-pharmacy program is an ideal place for future pharmacists to excel.
 Through the Early Assurance Program (EAP), qualifying high school seniors applying to the Pre-pharmacy program can be assured a seat in the Pharmacy program.
 Students must meet GPA and course grade requirements in prerequisite Pre-pharmacy courses and complete a successful admissions interview.
-Successful EAP candidates will not have to take the PCAT exam.
-Once in the PharmD program, qualifying students will receive a bachelor's degree after four years of study and the PharmD degree after six years.
+Successful EAP candidates will not have to take the PCAT exam, saving time and reducing stress.
+Once in the PharmD program, qualifying students are eligible to receive a bachelor's degree after four years of study and the PharmD degree after six years.

 Why Choose Pre-Pharmacy?